fdu-csci3444/exp17d_springBoot_springSecurity_MVC_h2_jpa_REST_swagger/README.md

 <br> or <br>
 https://localhost:8890/home
 <br>
-It will complain "Your connection is not private"(because using self signed certificate which is not known by browser) , click "Advanced" button.
+- Upon your 1st access with a browser, it will complain "Your connection is not private"(because using self signed certificate which is not known by browser) , click "Advanced" button in Chrome, or in Opera click "Explain more".
 Then click "Proceed to localhost(unsafe)"
+- the certificate will be cached and you won't need to do above afterwards on that browser

 ## to access MVC UI home.html using HTTP
 - NOTE if you try to reach via http, it will auto redirect to https of above